-“Bolero” presents new paintings by Cuban-born, Madrid-based painter Michel Pérez Pollo at Timothy Taylor Gallery, New York.
-The exhibition features large- and small-scale paintings of abstracted glyph-like forms in rich, earthen hues.
+“Bolero” is the latest series of paintings by Cuban-born, Madrid-based painter Michel Pérez Pollo, comprising large- and small-scale paintings of abstracted glyph-like forms in rich, earthen hues.

 The title “Bolero” is drawn from the eponymous Cuban musical genre, which developed from the romantic folk poetry of troubadours in late nineteenth-century Santiago de Cuba.